finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 page = 'page_example' # str | The pagination token to use to continue listing transactions from a previous call to GetTransactions. (optional)

     try:
-        # [EARLY ACCESS] GetTransactionsForPortfolioGroup: Get transactions for transaction portfolios in a portfolio group
+        # GetTransactionsForPortfolioGroup: Get transactions for transaction portfolios in a portfolio group
         api_response = api_instance.get_transactions_for_portfolio_group(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, limit=limit, page=page)
         pprint(api_response)
     except ApiException as e: